 Sliding Shoe Sorter

-are most commonly associated with high speed sortation.
-The carrying surface is comprised of conveyor flights (slats or tubes), each of which is attached to a drive chain running inside each sorter side channel.
+Shoe sorters are most commonly associated with high speed sortation.
+The carrying surface is comprised of conveyor flights, slats or tubes, each of which is attached to a drive chain running inside each sorter side channel.
 Sliding divert shoes, which are supported by the conveyor flights, push the load off the sorter at the appropriate sort destination.
 The number of shoes used to divert a load is determined at induction and is dependent upon the length of the product.
 Shoe sorters are great for sorting fragile products prone to damage.
 They are also great for handling a wide variety of product sizes, shapes and weights.
-It’s not uncommon for sliding shoe sorters to achieve rates in excess of 250 cases per minute
+It’s not uncommon for sliding shoe sorters to achieve rates in excess of 250 cases per minute.

 Tilt Tray Sorter